 Put It To The Test

 Honestly, when I’m trying to stick to a new routine, I have to have it written down so I can refer to it.
-I recommend using your notes app on your phone, or a sticky note and write it down.
+I recommend using your notes app on your phone, or a sticky note to record your routine.
 This makes it much easier to go through the routine because you don’t have to think about it.
 Then use a timer to help move through your tasks.

 Tips for Success in Getting Your Kids to Follow Routine